sealtd-robotics/Stride_Plotting_GUI/Readme.md

 * Note: When you are done with the figure, close it to resume using the GUI.

 6. If you would like to apply a filter to your selected data before plotting, then you can click the 'Filter' button and then plot/subplot as normal.
-This will update the values of items selected in the lisbox.
+This will update the values of items selected in the listbox.
 If you deselect an item from the listbox, the variable will remain filtered even if reselect it.
 To remove the filter from the data you will need to click 'Read CSV' again and reselect listbox values.
 <br/>

 7. If you would like to plot the Desired and Actual path of STRIDE, click the 'Select/Plot Path' button.
 You will be prompted to select the folder containing the path file (.txt) in the same way you selected a folder in step 1.
 Then you should see a window with the .txt files in the folder.
 Click the one you want and then press 'Open' (or double click the .txt file).
 A plot will automatically pop up in a new window for each CSV.